rks101/egnet/README.md

 ;; MSG SIZE  rcvd: 424

 ```
 Dearest root server **a** did not tell us the IP address of our domain.
-It also indicated that recursive query is not entertained.
+It also indicated that a recursive query is not entertained.

-However, the root server **a** did return the TLD registrar for **in** domain (see TLD suffix in the domain name) and IP addresses to find those TLD registrars - as authoritative DNS server in AUTHORITY SECTION.
+However, the root server **a** did return the TLD registrar for **in** domain (see TLD suffix in the domain name) and IP addresses to find those TLD registrars - as an authoritative DNS server in the AUTHORITY SECTION.
 Notice the ADDITIONAL SECTION for IP addresses.

 Further, let us ask the TLD in registrar ns1.registry.in: